parthoghosh24/learn/reactjs/TUTORIAL.md

 * setState - its asynchronous
 * setState - prevState can be used to access prev state
 * setState - props can be used with prevState
+* state can be destructured just like props. {} = this.props

+## Event Handling

+* We can do event handling using this in Class and regular method in functional components
+* Always do the event binding in class constructor or use event function